SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 In terms of argument identification, a rule-based approach was also followed.
 In order to generate and implement rules for the identification, the dataset was carefully analyzed to identify relevant patterns.
 Six syntactic patterns were identified and used as rules for the identification process: (1) if the dependency is a subject or a prepositional object with the preposition “by”; (2) objects in active sentences; (3) subjects in passive sentences; (4) "to" + prepositional objects; (5) datives depending from certain verbs (e.g. "me" in "give me"); (6) frequent adjectives: "now", "how", "already".
 All instances that followed any of the rules were classified as "ARG" and were stored in a new dataset with the corresponding gold labels.
 The process was then evaluated.

 ### 3. Features

 The following table provides an overview of all the features selected to carry out the classification task.
-The procedure of implementing the features, as well as the motivation behind the selection, will be described in greater detail in the following sections.
+The procedure of implementing the features, as well as the motivation behind the selection, will be described in greater detail in the following subsections.

 | Baseline Features         | Provided Features       | Advanced Features                        |
 | :-----------:             | :-------------:         | :-----:                                  |